RobertFullerton/Rockthecaneblog/README.md

-    To Complete For Final Class project:
+    To Complete: Final Class project:

-[  ] Correct Grammar

 [ x ] Create pages:
     -about me